ideo/universal-remote/README.md

 # universal-remote

 ### Use

-1. Scrape the Internet Movie Script Database with the following.
-It will save `movie_scripts.csv` to `data/`.
+1. Scrape the all plot summaries from IMDB for each movie in the IM_S_DB with the following.
+It will save `movie_summaries.csv` to `data/`.
     ```base
-    python src/script_scraper.py
+    python get_movie_plot_outlines.py.py
     ```